tophallen/fullcalendarRT/README.md

 - [http://calendar.tophallen.com] (http://calendar.tophallen.com)

 to enable logging:
-in ~/js/month/calendardata.js set self.enableLogging = ko.observable(false); (it's at line 9)
+in ~/js/month/calendardata.js set `self.enableLogging = ko.observable(true);` (it's at line 9) or you can
-to true, this will enable logging for both signalR and viewModel, along with the C# hub
+type `http://hostname/?debug=true` to override the setting in the js file to true, this will enable logging for both signalR and viewModel, along with the C# hub and the controllers to disable logging set this to false

+If you use this in a production environment, you will want to change `EnableDetailedErrors = false` in App_Start\PushConfig for the hub configuration

 You can get this project up and running [http://github.com/tophallen/fullcalendarRT/wiki/Getting-Started] (http://github.com/tophallen/fullcalendarRT/wiki/Getting-Started)